 Category Archives: About High Mowing Organic Seeds

-Potatoes are a great storage crop, are versatile for an incredible variety of culinary uses, and are generally simple to grow.
+Potatoes are versatile for a wide variety of culinary uses, make a great storage crop and are generally simple to grow.
 That being said, you’ll have by far the best success when you think carefully about your needs and select varieties … Continue reading

 Inspired by the free and open source software movement that has provided alternatives to proprietary software, the Open Source Seed Initiative (OSSI) was created to “free the seed”–to make sure that the genes in at least some seeds can never … Continue reading

 We know you’re excited to start growing greens indoors, so this month we’re giving one lucky winner all the tools to get started!
 To celebrate the New Year, we’re giving you the chance to turn over a new leaf – … Continue reading

 For years I bemoaned the arrival of winter, as much for the shortage of local vegetables as for the long months of cold and darkness we have here in Northern Vermont.
 But two years ago I had an epiphany that … Continue reading